 Peter's 1st job was with Bennett and Fisher, Livestock Salesmen and Wool Brokers, of Currie Street, Adelaide, where he started on 29 August 1935.

-After 11 months, he left them and joined Angove's Ltd, Wine Growers and Distillers of Rectified Spirit and Brandy, in Renmark.
+After 11 months, he left them, went north to the River country, and joined the clerical staff of Angove's Ltd, Wine Growers and Distillers of Rectified Spirit and Brandy, in Renmark.

 Peter "enlisted" in the Upper Murray unit of the Australian Militia Force in December 1938; it became Renmark "A" Company, attached to the 48th Battalion; he was promoted to Corporal on 16 Feb 1939, and to Lance-Sergeant on 23 Mar; on 7 November 1939, he was appointed Provisional Lieutenant, Active Citizen's Military Force, and attached to the 48th Battalion.